valerienierenberg/todo_app_react/README.md

 # To Do List App

-### This project is a deployed ReactJS To Do List App
+### This project is a deployed ReactJS To Do List App.
+[Visit the App to make your own to-do list here](https://valerienierenberg.github.io/todo_app_react/).

 #### Users can:
 - Add items to their to-do list